Mineric/canister/AST_CODE_MERGER_README.md

 ---

-This tool represents a significant advancement in AI-assisted code development, providing surgical precision in code integration while maintaining the integrity and structure of existing codebases.
+This tool aim providing surgical precision in code integration while maintaining the integrity and structure of existing codebases.